Purina Dog Chow Natural Review

 According to our data, this Purina Dog Chow recipe provides complete & balanced nutrition for the maintenance of adult dogs.
 In other words, this formula is AAFCO approved.

-We'll begin this review of Purina Dog Chow Natural Made With Real Chicken with a detailed discussion of the ingredients.
+We'll begin this review of Purina Dog Chow Natural Made With Real Chicken & Beef with a detailed discussion of the ingredients.

 The first ingredient is whole grain corn.
 Whole grain corn is the entire corn kernel (the germ, bran, and endosperm).
 Corn is a cereal grain which provides a modest amount of vitamins, minerals, and plant based protein.
 It also happens to be one of the most controversial ingredients in dog food.